Faculty

 International, non-Stern, and PhD students who graduate in May are not allowed to work in summer.

-No. Position and compensation are based on enrollment and course credit load.
+No. A course must meet a minimum enrollment of 25 students and course credit load.
 See above chart for course and compensation eligibility.

 No. Students may not make independent arrangements for additional compensation to tutor students in the class to which they are assigned as a TF.
 Petitions for exceptions to this policy must be accompanied by the following, submitted in writing by the instructor: (1) A complete description of the TF's responsibilities (2) A guarantee that the TF will not be engaged in any interpretive assessment of student work.